nhs-england-tools/repository-template/docs/ADR-001: Use git hook and GitHub action to check the .editorconfig compliance.md

 ## Context

-As part of the Repository Template project a need for a simple text formatting feature using the [EditorConfig](https://editorconfig.org/) rules has been identified that is accessible and consistent for all the contributors.
+As part of the Repository Template project a need for a simple text formatting feature using the [EditorConfig](https://editorconfig.org/) rules was identified that is accessible and consistent for all contributors.
+To ensure that formatting rules are applied, a compliance check has to be implemented on a developer workstation and as a part of the CI/CD pipeline.
+This will establish a fast feedback loop and a fallback option, if the former has not worked.

 ## Decision

 ### Assumptions

-This decision is based on the following assumptions that are used to form a set of generic requirements for the implantation as a guide.
+This decision is based on the following assumptions that are used to form a set of generic requirements for the implementation as a guide.
 A solution should be

 - Cross-platform and portable, supporting systems like
   - macOS